 Next, I thread the cable adjuster all the way into the Bowden connector so I have maximum inner cable length available so I can insert it into the middle of the rubber plug.

-Then I insert the carburetor cables into the plug.
+Then I insert the carburetor cables into the slots on the side of the plug.

-I use a little Dry Slide on the cables near the ends and then screw the cap onto the Bowden connector.
+I use a little Dry Slide on the cables near the ends where they seat in the rubber block.
+I screw the cap onto the Bowden connector.
 The Dry Slide evaporates leaving graphite stuck to the steel strands of the cable.